comit/sonoff-bridge/Hardware-Preparation.md

 To bring a Sonoff module into Flash Mode:

-1. Disconnect serial programmer and power)
+1. Disconnect serial programmer and power
-2. Connect GPIO0 and GND (e.g. Press the button)
+2. Connect GPIO0 and GND (e.g., by pressing the on-board button or connection via cable)
-3. Connect serial programmer
+3. Connect the serial programmer (VCC, RX, TX, GND)
-4. Release GPIO0 (after one-two seconds)
+4. Disconnect GPIO0 from GND (after one-two seconds)

 If everything went well, you are now in Flash Mode and ready to continue with the Sonoff-Tasmota firmware [Upload](https://github.com/arendst/Sonoff-Tasmota/wiki/Upload).
-If the upload is not able to start, disconnect the module and start the Hardware preaparations from the beginning.
+If the upload is not able to start, disconnect the module and start the hardware preparations from the beginning.

 ----